 There is a big contrast between photography and architecture.
-In architecture, it take 4 to 6 years to see the result of your work.
+In architecture, it takes four to six years to see the result of your work.
 Photography is instantaneous.
 As such, I have had a different growth pattern in each of these disciplines.
 Architecture takes such a long time, sometimes I appreciate the immediate gratification of photography.

 Q. Are there any photographers who work inspires you?

 Q. Does being an architect impact how you photograph a building?

 Possibly.
 I prefer taking pictures of buildings with no people around.
 This could be the result of how I draw my buildings too.